eradman/rset/README.md

     ./configure

-By default [darkhttpd] is required for serving files from the `_sources` directory.
-This and other compile-time options can be changed by editing `config.h`.
+Compile-time options can be changed by editing `config.h`.

 Build using